buptzyb/tensorflow_multistream/tensorflow/examples/multistream/README.md

 ## **Introduction**
 Multiple Stream TensorFlow is developed based on the official [TensorFlow](https://github.com/tensorflow/tensorflow).
 It leverages the features of modern GPUs to accelerate deep learning training and inference.
 This Multi-Stream implementation has successfully helped several customers migrate their TF models to the GPU and go online.

+See our talk at GTC2024: **"Accelerate Recommender Systems and Increase GPU Utilization With Multiple CUDA Streams"** ([Link](https://www.nvidia.com/en-us/on-demand/session/gtc24-s61278/)), and our talk at NVIDIA AI Open Day 2024 Summer (in Chinese, [Link](https://www.bilibili.com/video/BV1Py411q7Ym/)).

-Please reach out to <robinz@nvidia.com> and <ruotongw@nvidia.com> for technical supports, thanks!
+See the last section for code migration guidelines.
+Please reach out to <robinz@nvidia.com> and <ruotongw@nvidia.com> for technical support, thanks!

 ## **Key Features**

 1. Multiple Streams Inference

-The user can specify how many stream groups to create for each GPU. each time the session.run() function is called, TF will schedule the most suitable stream group to execute.
+The user can specify how many stream groups to create for each GPU.
+Each time the session.run() function is called, TF will schedule the most suitable stream group to execute.
 To reduce inter-stream dependencies at high concurrency, we also support different CUDA contexts for the stream groups.
 Eager mode (no explicit session) is not supported yet.

 2. Multiple Streams Training